 Early ACCESS services are provided at no cost and is a voluntary program.

-Watch this video to learn more about early intervention in Iowa.
+Read this one page handout for families or Watch this video to learn more about early intervention in Iowa.

 Read More about Early ACCESS Vision, Mission and Principles